Career and Technical Scholarship (CTS) Applicants

 Applying for CTS during the COVID-19 Pandemic

 WSOS is taking every effort to support CTS applicants during the COVID-19 pandemic.
 With thousands in our state out of work, WSOS is an important tool to help Washington get back to work and into economic and financial recovery.
-CTS is available to residents of any age who are out of work or looking to reskill, as well as to high school seniors looking to continue their education this fall.
+CTS is available to residents of any age who are out of work or looking to reskill, as well as to high school seniors looking to continue their education.
 Our funds are flexible, and we provide support beyond tuition to cover costs such as transportation, medical bills, food and housing.

 If you have any concerns or questions please read the FAQ below or reach out to email@example.com.